Dr Saranzaya Manalsuren

 School/Division:Law and Social Sciences / Urban, Environment and Leisure Studies

-Her main areas of teaching are: Cross Cultural Management, Human Resource Management, Leadership, Events Management, Events Strategy, Logistics, Leisure Operations, Leisure and Consumption, Qualitative Research Methods, BA and MA/MSc dissertation supervision.
+Saranzaya’s core areas of teaching are: Cross Cultural Management, Human Resource Management, Leadership, Events Management, Events Strategy, Logistics, Leisure Operations, Leisure and Consumption, Qualitative Research Methods, and BA and MA/MSc dissertation supervision.

-Sara is a member of the British Academy of Management (BAM), Society for Research into Higher Education (SRHE), and Chartered Management Institute (CMI).
-She presents papers at both national and international conferences as well as facilitating workshops at the UK-Mongolian Business Chamber of Commerce event and Invest Mongolia Summit in Hong Kong, London and Mongolia.
+Saranzaya is an Associate Fellow of the Higher Education Academy (AFHEA), a member of the British Academy of Management (BAM), Society for Research into Higher Education (SRHE), and Chartered Management Institute (CMI).
+She presents papers at both national and international conferences as well as facilitating workshops at the UK-Mongolian Business Chamber of Commerce event and Invest Mongolia Summits in Hong Kong, London and Mongolia.

-Sara is a Board Member of the Mongolian Business Trade Council in the UK, and actively engages with high-profile business meetings, events and investment summits.
+Saranzaya is a Board Member of the Mongolian Business Trade Council in the UK, and actively engages with high-profile business meetings, events and investment summits.
 She is also a member of Tsahim Urtuu NGO- a non-profit and non-political organisation, which promotes Mongolian-related scholarly activities and research.
-She conducts training and workshops on cross-cultural issues, pre-departure training for expatriates, and management training for middle and upper level managers across the Middle East, South East Asia, Central Asia and Europe.
-Additionally, she works as an Independent Consultant for cultural awareness in business negotiations and managing human resources for companies which operate in Mongolia or are considering doing so in the future.
+Saranzaya runs a Masterclass in ‘Cultural Intelligence’ with the Yurt Academy, a Brighton-based knowledge sharing initiative.
+Additionally, she works as an Independent Consultant for cultural awareness in business negotiations and managing human resources for companies which operate in Mongolia, or are considering doing so in the future.